Alanah Raykovich, MPHc, Graduate Student Assistant

 Latashia (Tashia) Warren, MPH, MSW, LCSW, Patient Navigation Coordinator

-Tashia is a Public Health Clinical Social Worker.
-She received her Bachelor of Arts in Psychology from the University of Colorado, Boulder; Master of Social Work from Howard University; and Master of Public Health from University of Colorado, Denver.
-As a Licensed Clinical Social Worker (LCSW), Tashia worked for over ten years in various arenas providing clinical, behavioral health, counseling and case management services to individuals and families.
+ashia is a Colorado native.
+She received her Bachelor of Arts in Psychology from the University of Colorado, Boulder; Master of Social Work from Howard University; and Master of Public Health from the University of Colorado, Denver.
+As a Licensed Clinical Social Worker (LCSW), Tashia worked over ten years in various arenas providing clinical, behavioral health, counseling and case management services to individuals and families.
 Tashia furthered her service by expanding into public health focusing in the area of community and behavioral health.
-Currently, Tashia serves as the Patient Navigation Coordinator with the Program.
-Her primary focus is to ensure patient navigators at the partnering community health clinics have the training, resources and expertise to guide eligible patients through the colorectal cancer screening and/or treatment processes.
-Tashia is also the Program eligibility contact and manages the Program’s cancer treatment cases/database.
+Currently, Tashia's primary focus with the Program is to ensure patient navigators at the partnering clinics and hospitals have the training, resources and expertise to guide eligible patients through the colorectal cancer screening and/or treatment process.
+Tashia is also the Program eligibility contact and manages the Program's cancer treatment cases/database.
 Tashia's professional interests include chronic disease, determinants of health and health equity.

 Lori Workman, Accounting Services Coordinator

 Lori has 25 years of public education accounting experience with the Department of Education in California.
 Currently her focus with the Program is provider billing, grant accounting and general fiscal services.
 Lori has always felt that her job was to be the best mother she could be and working “just allowed us to have fun!”
 She is the mother of 2 beautiful, highly successful daughters and grandmother of one “princess in training.”
 Lori’s professional interests include interior design, home staging and creative arts.